Uasmi/classic-wow-discord-templates/readme.md

 # WoW Classic - Discord custom commands
-Hello and welcome to this repo, which contains custom commands for your discord server, which you can freely implement and have fun!
+###### Do you want your friends to go *baah*??
+(I do)

+Well, you're in the right place now!
+While we're all waiting for the launch of the World of Warcraft Classic Servers, let's have some fun and setup custom commands for your guild/community discord server and start sheeping each other for eternity!

+This repository contains all necessary files and instructions to setup custom commands for WoW classes at your discord server.
+Just follow along and you'll see all the included abilities and how they work.

 ## Classes and Interactions:
-Adding this commands to your Discord server will add class specific features!
+Adding these commands to your Discord server will add class specific features!
 Each person on your server will be able to choose a class and use it's ability:

 1. ![](https://vignette.wikia.nocookie.net/wowwiki/images/9/94/Warlock_Icon.gif/revision/latest?cb=20070911030126)Warlock - Banish
 2. ![](https://vignette.wikia.nocookie.net/wowwiki/images/9/98/Shaman_Icon.gif/revision/latest?cb=20070911030053)Shaman - Reincarnation